 We take our accountability seriously and recognise the importance of responsible, accountable, open and effective governance.

-We include a patient or staff story at every meeting and encourage staff and members of the public to attend our meetings, which are held in public.
+We include a patient or staff story at every meeting and encourage staff and members of the public to attend our meetings, which are held in public at the Oasis Centre on the East side of the Queen Alexandra Hospital site.

 View the latest Board papers.

-Please note that meetings for 2020 will start at 9.30am and are held on the last Wednesday of every other month.
-This means that meetings will be held in March, May, July, September, November and January.
+Please note that Board meetings for 2023 will usually start at 9.30am and are held on the last Wednesday of every other month.
+This means that the next meeting will be held on 27th September.
+They will be held in January, March, May, July, September and November in any given year.

-Our Annual General Meeting will be held on Tuesday 29 September at Cosham Baptist Church from 6.00 - 8.30pm.
-The agenda for 2019's event can be found here.
+Our 2023 Annual General Meeting was held on 12th September at 6pm.
+The agenda for this can be found here.

-For more information please contact David Gordon, Board Secretary, at firstname.lastname@example.org or call 02392 286 376.
+For more information please contact Dave Gordon, Board Secretary, at email@example.com or call 02392 286 376.

 Our Board committees, all chaired by a Non-Executive Director and reporting to the Board, provide strengthened oversight and management of planning, performance and risk.
 More informaiton on the remit and membership of the committees is available in our annual reports.